Research Experience for Undergraduates

 - End of program research convocation.
 In mid-August, ALL interns travel to a common site (Cornell University in Ithaca, NY) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
 It is a wonderful opportunity to experience the breadth of nanotechnology through the experiences of your fellow students.

-- Finally, each participant publishes a project report in the Nanotechnology Network Research Accomplishments, a professional publication of the program's research results.
+- Finally, each participant publishes a project report in the NNIN Research Accomplishments, a professional publication of the program's research results.